Rubidium7/Rubidium7/README.md

 ### Hi there, I'm Noel 🦕👋

 ## About Me
-A software engineer with a budding interest in embedded systems and cybersecurity.
+A budding software engineer with a growing interest in embedded systems and cybersecurity.
 Kinda in love with low-level coding and building things up from scratch.
 Though you might catch me dabbling in webdev, python, and such from time to time :)

 ## Projects